Closing off 2020 and Planning 2021: How to?

 In case you are ready to start, here is what you will need for the process:

-A couple of hours (at least 2 hours - I needed 3:30h for the whole process)
+A couple of hours (at least 2 hours - it usually takes me 3 hours for the whole process)

-Access to your calendar and your phone (in case you want to browse through appointments and pictures to remember stuff)
+Access to your calendar and your phone, in case you want to browse through appointments and pictures

-Let‘s start looking back.
-Take a couple of minutes to visualize your situation in the end of 2018.
-Where were you when 2018 was finished?
+Let‘s start looking back: Take a couple of minutes to visualize your situation in the end of 2019.

 What were your hopes and ambitions?